Harish-M-5/Smart-quote-generator/README.md

 # Smart-quote-generator
-The Smart Quote Generator API is a simple backend project built using Python (Flask)
+The Smart Quote Generator API is a simple backend project built using Python(flask)
 ## Overview:
 *API server is created using Flask.